Module Smaws_Client_Shield

 val make_describe_emergency_contact_settings_response : ?emergency_contact_list:emergency_contact list -> unit -> describe_emergency_contact_settings_response

-val make_describe_emergency_contact_settings_request : unit -> describe_emergency_contact_settings_request
+val make_describe_emergency_contact_settings_request : unit -> unit

 val make_describe_drt_access_response : ?log_bucket_list:string list -> ?role_arn:string -> unit -> describe_drt_access_response

-val make_describe_drt_access_request : unit -> describe_drt_access_request
+val make_describe_drt_access_request : unit -> unit

 val make_attack_volume_statistics : max:float -> unit -> attack_volume_statistics